project-origin/pedersen-commitment/src/ProjectOrigin.PedersenCommitment/README.md

 ### Range proofs

-If one wants to prove the commitment is within the allowed value, one can easily create a range proof using a label:
+If one wants to prove the commitment is within the allowed value, one can easily create a range proof using a label.

 > Note: In ProjectOrigin Electricity the label is always the string representation of certificate uuid.